 Following a successful fundraising campaign with the Art Fund, the painting was saved for the nation in 2016, and is now on permanent public display in the Queen's Presence Chamber of the Inigo Jones-designed building – a royal palace from 1616 to 1805.

-To see deer with royal pedigree
+See deer with royal pedigree

-To find out how astronomy strengthened the crown
+Find out how astronomy strengthened the crown

-To spot the royal street signs
+Spot royal street signs

-Want further proof of the affections the royals have had for Greenwich?
-You only need to wander around the town centre to get an idea of how important Greenwich has been for the monarchy down the centuries.
+Wander around the town centre to get an idea of how important Greenwich has been for the monarchy down the centuries.
 As well as Royal Place and Royal Hill, see if you can find King William Walk, King George Street, Queen Anne Court and Queen Mary Court.